maxtyson123/MaxOS/docs/Notes.md

  outb(portNumber, data)
  outb(0x20, 0x1) //Example using PIC (port 32) and the data 1
 ```
-- To intialize the PIC  ICWs (Initialization Control Words) must be sent
+- To initialize the PIC  ICWs (Initialization Control Words) must be sent
 ### Interrupts
+This relates to "interrupts.cpp, interruptstubs.s", which are extended by "keyboard.cpp, mouse.cpp".
 See also [Access Rights](https://wiki.osdev.org/Security#Rings), [IDT](https://wiki.osdev.org/Interrupt_Descriptor_Table), [Stack](https://www.geeksforgeeks.org/introduction-of-stack-based-cpu-organization/)
 - If the PIC sends information without the Interrupt Descriptor Table (IDT) then there will just be a "protection fault"
 - This is because the PIC relays information in the form of interrupts which the OS doesn't know how to handle without an IDT most likely causing it ro crash or restart